eclipse-iceoryx/iceoryx/doc/website/advanced/configuration-guide.md

     The chunk size for the mempool needs to follow these restrictions:

     1. Chunksize needs to be greater than the alignment
-    2. Chunksize needs to be a multiple of alignment
+    2. Chunksize needs to be a multiple of the alignment

 The value for the alignment is set to 32.